google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 For now, there are a couple of ways to see what features are controllable.

-1. Check out our [Feature Policy Kitchen Sink][sink] of demos.
+- Check out our [Feature Policy Kitchen Sink][sink] of demos.
 It has examples of each policy that's been implemented in Blink.
 -  Check [Chrome's source](https://cs.chromium.org/chromium/src/third_party/blink/renderer/platform/feature_policy/feature_policy.cc?g=0&l=138) for the list of feature names.
--  If you have the `--enable-experimental-web-platform-features` flag on in `chrome:flags`, query `document.policy.allowedFeatures()` find the list:
+-  If you have the `--enable-experimental-web-platform-features` flag turned on in `chrome:flags`, query `document.policy.allowedFeatures()` to find the list:

-        geolocation
+        ["geolocation",
-        midi
+         "midi",
-        camera
+         "camera",
-        usb
+         "usb",
-        magnetometer
+         "magnetometer",
-        fullscreen
+         "fullscreen",
-        animations
+         "animations",
-        payment
+         "payment",
-        picture-in-picture
+         "picture-in-picture",
-        accelerometer
+         "accelerometer",
-        vr
+         "vr",
         ...

-- Check [chromestatus.com][chromestatusfilter] for the policies that have been implemented or being considered in Blink.
+- Check [chromestatus.com][chromestatusfilter] for the policies that have been implemented or are being considered in Blink.

 To determine _how_ to use some of these policies, check out the [spec's Github repo](https://github.com/WICG/feature-policy/tree/master/policies).